-Following the reform that entered into force on 22 March 2018, the Aliens Act contains the “safe third country” concept, as a ground for inadmissibility.
-The CGRS has already stated that it will only apply this concept very exceptionally and that there will not be a list of safe third countries.
-This concept has been applied in 15 cases, mostly people having an international protection status in Switzerland.
+Following the reform that entered into force on 22 March 2018, the Aliens Act contains the “safe third country” concept as a ground for inadmissibility.
+The CGRS has already stated that it will only apply this concept exceptionally and that there will not be a list of safe third countries.
+In 2021, this concept was used in 13 cases, primarily for people having received international protection status in Switzerland.
 No such figures were provided for 2022.

 A country may be considered as a safe third country where the following principles apply:

 - Life and liberty are not threatened for reasons of race, religion, nationality, membership of a particular social group or political opinion;

 - There is no risk of serious harm;

 - The prohibition of expulsion in violation of the prohibition on torture and other cruel, inhuman or degrading treatment is complied with; and

 - The applicant has the possibility to request refugee status and, if found to be a refugee, to receive protection in accordance with the Refugee Convention.